 Rufus will now make the installation media.

 Once its completed the task, the progress bar will be full and it will say Ready below it.
 You can now close Rufus.
-You have your Windows 7 Service Pack 2 Reinstallation USB prepared:
+You have your Windows 7 Installation USB prepared:

 Additional Notes for a UEFI BIOS